How to travel on public transport with your dog

 Sit

-Sitting by you is a key skill to know before starting to go out and about into the world.
+Sitting by you is a key skill for your dog to know before venturing out into the world.
+Knowing when and how to sit can also help them stay safe in moving vehicles.

 Sit training